2019 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Leader of the opening 36-hole competition was team Ireland, with a 19-under-par score of 701, three strokes ahead of team England.

 There was no official award for the lowest individual score, but individual leader was Euan Walker, Scotland, with a 12-under-par score of 132, two strokes ahead of nearest competitor.

 Host nation Sweden won the gold medal, earning their third title and first since 1961, beating eleven-times-champion team England in the final 4–2.

 Team Scotland earned the bronze on third place, after beating Denmark 4–3 in the bronze match.